Q

 Related Questions on Average

-Which color model is commonly used in digital design and printing?
+Which color space is often used for specifying colors in web design and digital graphics?

 A).
 A. RGB (Red, Green, Blue)